 "For Eric Redmon, June 12, 2003 was shaping up as just another summer’s day.
 He’d lifted weights for football to add muscle to his 160-pound frame, dutifully cut the greens at Deer Trail Country Club and even visited his orthodontist.

-Fourteen years later, he walks but with the aid of a cane.
+Eric walks but with the aid of a cane and walker.
 His voice is soft and somewhat strained.
 He, at times, struggles with short-term memory.

 At the same time, this is a story of triumph.
 Eric used the circumstances of that fateful drive as a catalyst to pursue all of life’s dreams.
 Today, he’s a philanthropist, speaker, a small business owner and — in his latest endeavor — an author."